Antondomashnev/nabokov/README.md

 project_repo:
   localizations:
-    :en: 'relative path to the english localization strings file in the project'
+    :en: 'relative path to the English localization strings file in the project'
     :another: 'relative path to the another localization strings file in the project'
   local_path: 'relative path to the project'
 ```

 ### Initial set up

-After running `bundle exec nabokov setup` strings files uploading to the remote repo will be done automatically via `pre commit git hook`.
+After running `bundle exec nabokov setup` strings files uploading to the remote repo will be done automatically via `pre-commit git hook`.
 Remember that the project synchronization still has to be done manually by running `bundle exec nabokov sync project`

 ### Synchronization

-If you need to synhronize the strings with the remote repo manually of withiout `pre commit git hook`, you can use the `bundle exec nabokov sync localizations` command.
+If you need to synchronize the strings with the remote repo manually of without `pre-commit git hook`, you can use the `bundle exec nabokov sync localizations` command.
 When you want to update the project's strings files with the remote one you can run `bundle exec nabokov sync project` command.

 ## Current status

-This project is on the early development stage but is ready for production since even in case of data corruption the valid state can be rolled back via git.
+This project is in the early development stage but is ready for production since even in a case of data corruption the valid state can be rolled back via git.

 ## Behind the scene

-This is my first ruby project except small experiments on the local machine before.
+This is my first ruby project except for small experiments on the local machine before.
 So please bare it in mind and I would really appreciate any point about code style or better way to implement something.

 ## Contributing